Professional programs application

 Public relations

 Students collaborate with peers and apply creativity and strategy to real client work.
 During the semester, students work with a wide range of reputable clients to achieve strategic communications goals.
-PR Lab activities may include creating a campaign, developing multimedia content, conducting competitive communication audits, drafting brand messages and garnering media coverage.
+Public relations activities in the Agency may include creating a campaign, developing multimedia content, conducting competitive communication audits, drafting brand messages and garnering media coverage.
 In addition to client engagement, students prepare for careers by leading meetings and participating in assignments such as weekly topical news discussions, extemporaneous speaking exercises and formal presentations.
 Past clients include the National Guard, Taylor Morrison Homes, Phoenix Suns, Intel, Fiesta Bowl, Yubico, Big Brothers Big Sisters, startups and nonprofit organizations.

 Howard Center for Investigative Journalism